DanDiplo/Umbraco.GodMode/README.md

 ## Download & Installation

-***Important!**: This is for Umbraco 9 and above.
+***Important!**: This is for Umbraco 9.x.
+Use v10 branch for Umbraco 10.
 Use v8 branch for the Umbraco 8 version or the v7 branch for the Umbraco 7 version.

 **NuGet:** https://www.nuget.org/packages/Diplo.GodMode/